Proven reserves: Numbered terms

 The engineering term P90 refers to 90 percent engineering probability, is a commonly accepted specific definition by Society of Petroleum Engineers, it does not take into account anything except technical concerns.
 Therefore, it is different from the business term which does take into account current break-even profitability, and regulatory and contractual approval, but is considered a very rough equivalent.
 The definition is certainly not universal.
 Energy Watch Group uses a different definition, P95.

 More terms

 Disregarding economics, the proper engineering term for the total technologically extractable amount is the Producible fraction, which is easily confused with the business term proven reserves.
 However, the purely engineering term is also misleading in that squeezing the last bits of fossil fuel out follows the diminishing returns and at some point is so costly that it becomes highly impractical, as seen on a bell curve, which is why measures like P90 and P95 were created.
 The term proven reserves is further subdivided into proved developed reserves and proved undeveloped reserves.
-Note that it does not include unproven reserves, which is broken down into probable reserves as well as possible reserves.
+Note that it does not include unproven reserves, which is broken down into probable reserves and possible reserves.

 These reserve categories are totaled up by the measures 1P, 2P, and 3P, which are inclusive of all reserves types: